A guide to your website SEO with Dazzly (USA)

 We’re going to talk about your customers and find out as much about them as we can in order to get into their heart and mind and give it our best guess as to what they’d search when they’re looking for a new provider of your services.

 This question is to get familiar with the context of your business and will potentially highlight industry terms or common phrases about your product or service.

-Generally speaking, regional or rurally businesses stand to gain the most from improving their website traffic - more on this later.
+Generally speaking, regional businesses stand to gain the most from improving their website traffic - more on this later.

 Where are your customers located?

 Assuming you already have customers, where do they live?
-Does it matter where they’re located relative to your business?
-Are they a one-off sale or representative as a type of customer you might see again?
+Does it matter where they’re geographically located relative to your business?
+Are they a one-off sale or representative as a customer type?
 Will they come back and purchase more?

 The purpose of these questions is to build a picture of your “audience” – who is the customer type that we’re targeting to receive your marketing message – this is typically several types with several distinct reasons for purchasing your goods/services.